jesford/bulwark/README.md

 What if I want to run a lot of tests and want to see all the errors at once?
 You can use the built-in `MultiCheck`.
-It will collect all of the errors and either display a warning message of throw an exception based on the `warn` flag.
+It will collect all of the errors and either display a warning message or throw an exception based on the `warn` flag.
 You can even use custom functions with MultiCheck:

 ```python